 Wrapped Coral stitch is also known as Coral knot with an extra wrap.
-It is a variety of Coral Stitch.
-This variation produces a thick bobbly line for surface embroidery.
+It is a variety of Coral Stitch that produces a thick bobbly line for surface embroidery.
 Wrapped Coral is quick to work creating a knotted line that can be mistaken for a line of French knots.
 Wrapped Coral stitch follows a curve well and is great to use along the edge of items.

 I go through phases of working this stitch then not using it often.
 I work this stitch for a while then I forget it, then I rediscover it and ask myself why I dont use it simply all the time.

 I usually use a twisted thread such a cotton perle #5 and work the stitches close together so the knots look a string of beads.

 Work this stitch from right to left and it is most effective if you work the knots close together.